shrestho10/SummaryTheSavior/Security-Aware-Summarizer/readme.txt

 After adding all the data, we used texts that were 800 tokens for GPU memory considerations.
 So the final file for finetunning that has been used here is "for_finetune_90k data_till_800_tokens.csv"

-Untitled5-90K.ipynb file has the procedure to select instacnes within 800 tokens.
+training data generation 800 tokens.ipynb file has the procedure to select instacnes within 800 tokens.

 similarly the eval folder has there unseen eval data for each of the categories.